WHO AM I?

 A global issue the built environment is facing is the large scale displacement of populations, whether from war, climate change, or the lack of basic resources to survive.
 I emphasize survive here, because surviving and living are not the same thing, and I believe people deserve the right to live and not just survive.

 The way I see it— I have been given an immense privilege to still be alive, healthy, and have access to this top-line education.
 It is my duty to share that privilege with others, after all, I only got to where I am today because of others’ empowerment of me.

-Ultimately, I want to communicate in a way that changes how people think about immigration, refugees, displaced and marginalized people through strategic spatial and artistic interventions.
+Ultimately, I want to communicate and design in a way that changes how people think about immigration, refugees, displaced and marginalized people through strategic spatial and artistic interventions.